-In addition to emails, hit them with a reminder every time they come to your website.
-Every time a customer visits the Naturebox website, they see the promise of FREE SNACKS displayed in orange in the top menu.
+In addition to emails, hit customers with a reminder every time they come to your website.
+For example, every time a customer visits the Naturebox website, they see the promise of FREE SNACKS displayed in orange in the top menu.
 That menu item leads to a page touting their referral program.
 That means any time someone’s browsing the site hungrily, they get a reminder of how easy it is to save money by looping their friends in on the deal.

-4. Make it easy for them to share.
+5. Make it easy for customers to share.

 The customers that refer their friends are some of your most valuable customers.
 You want to keep them happy so they keep spreading the word about you.
-So don’t make them jump through any hoops to claim the reward they’ve earned.
+Don’t make them jump through any hoops to claim the reward they’ve earned.
 Make it automatic.

 When someone comes to you through a customer’s referral link, have it set up so your customer automatically receives the discount, credit, gift card or other reward you’ve promised as soon as possible.
 If it’s an easy and rewarding experience for them, there’s a good chance they’ll keep it up and send more people your way.

 This is another step that referral software helps with.
 Most referral products automate the process of reward fulfillment.
 If you want to create a simple and painless process for your customers, then make sure to choose a referral marketing product that makes that possible.

 No matter how well you plan out your referral marketing program to start, you’ll have room for improvement.
 As you go, pay attention to what your analytics tell you.
 You’ll gain insights into which customers most frequently refer people, what messaging gets the best results, and what channels are the most effective for driving referrals your way.